Intriguing methane readings from Saturn moon Enceladus could be sign of life

-While we're busy digging around in the dry dust of Mars looking for signs of ancient microbes, Saturn moon Enceladus is sending out plumes that shout, "Hey, humans, I might be a great spot for life!"
+While we're busy digging around in the dry dust of Mars and the atmosphere of Venus looking for signs of microbes, Saturnian moon Enceladus is sending out plumes that shout, "Hey, humans, I might be a great spot for life!"
 Microbes could be a possible reason for intriguing methane readings from the moon, a new study suggests.

 NASA's dearly departed Cassini spacecraft collected data on the chemical composition of water plumes that erupt from Enceladus.
 It found a surprisingly high amount of methane, a gas often associated with life here on Earth.